-The financial part of the bid will be evaluated in terms of the 90/10-point system as stipulated in the Preferential Procurement Regulations of 2011.
+The bid will be evaluated in terms of the 90/10-point system as stipulated in the Preferential Procurement Regulations of 2011.
 90 points will be allocated for price and 10 points for attaining the B-BBEE status level of contributor.